 02 Mar Automation and Controls – Q&A with Communisis

-Conveyor Networks designed and installed a bespoke warehouse automation and controls system to transport totes containing bank statements to a Pitney Bowes Vantage Mail sortation device.
+Conveyor Networks designed and installed a bespoke automation and controls system to transport totes containing bank statements to a Pitney Bowes Vantage Mail sortation device.

 The totes are placed manually onto 13 infeed conveyors and a control system looks for a gap on the main conveyor moving the totes forward when required.
 The system was handed over in December 2015.

 Steve Grange, HSE Manager at Communisis looks at the operation 15 months after it was handed over.